Phonics and Spelling at Gayton

 In Year 1, children revisit phase three and move through a progression of lessons until they reach the end of phase five, occassionally starting phase 6 in the summer 2nd half term.
-From phase six, children then work through Pathways to Spell which follows the National Curriculum objectives.
 Teachers match activities to the needs of all children in the class.
 Phonics is also a focus for guided reading sessions in KS1 to consolidate their learning and apply what they have been taught.
+Children's reading books are matched to the phonics phase that they are currently learning.
+Most children read these books with around 95% fluency to consolidate their learning and ensure they 'keep up' with the phonics progression of the scheme.

 Understanding key vocabulary related to phonics: